compoundingeffects/bigpictureschool/microbiology.md

     4. If their experiments support their guess, they develop broader ideas (theories) about how microorganisms work.
     5. They use this knowledge to solve problems in medicine, industry, and the environment.

-In summary, microbiology helps us understand the smallest forms of life.
+In summary, microbiology is the study of tiny organisms that we can't see without a microscope.